Murder by Phone: Novel

-The movie was preceded by a novel called Phone Call written by the screenwriters Michael Butler and Dennis Shryack under the pseudonym Jon Messman.
+The movie was preceded by a novel called Phone Call written by the screenwriters Michael Butler and Dennis Shryack by author Jon Messman.
 It was published in 1979, three years before the film version.
 It is never credited in the film's credits.
 The link was mentioned on the cover in later editions of the book.

 Production

-Murder by Phone was filmed in 1980 in Toronto, Ontario, Canada.
+The film was filmed in 1980 in Toronto, Ontario.
+The working title of the film was Bells, which appeared on early promotional material, but it was changed to Murder by Phone before it was released.

+Music

 The score by John Barry is electronic, played entirely with synthesisers.
 This was a rarity for Barry.
 Whilst he composed and conducted the score, it was performed by Jonathan Elias and John Petersen.
 Elias later went on to work with Barry on the scores for Jagged Edge and A View to a Kill.

 Release

-Murder by Phone was released in the United States on October 8, 1982.
+Murder by Phone was first released in Colombia on May 27, 1982.
+It released in Canada and the United States on October 8, 1982.

 Critical response

 Leonard Maltin noted the film's cast and direction as being legitimately "talented," but deemed the film a "hoary horror exercise."